yolo079/some-stars/README.md

 *   [ShenZheng2000/LLIE\_Survey](https://github.com/ShenZheng2000/LLIE_Survey) - Resources for our paper "Low-Light Image and Video Enhancement: A Comprehensive Survey and Beyond"

-*   [luigifreda/pyslam](https://github.com/luigifreda/pyslam) - pySLAM is a visual SLAM pipeline in Python for monocular, stereo and RGBD cameras.
-It supports many modern local and global features, different loop-closing methods, a volumetric reconstruction pipeline, and depth prediction models.
+*   [luigifreda/pyslam](https://github.com/luigifreda/pyslam) - pySLAM is a Python-based Visual SLAM pipeline that supports monocular, stereo, and RGB-D cameras.
+It offers a wide range of modern local and global features, multiple loop-closing strategies, a volumetric reconstruction pipeline, integration of depth prediction models, and semantic segmentation for enhanced scene understanding.

 *   [JokerJohn/SLAMTools](https://github.com/JokerJohn/SLAMTools) - A script toolkit for SLAM research, including but not limited to various plotting functions, ROS bag processing, and more.